-In C language, the server needs a SOCK\STREAM socket, and must bind it to a fixed local port number, additionally a buffer size for incoming connections requests (not yet accepted), must also be specified using the listen() function.
-Here is a sample code (no error checking here):
+In C language, the server needs a SOCK_STREAM socket, it must be bound to a fixed local port number, additionally a buffer size for pending (not yet accepted) incoming connections requests, must also be specified using the listen() function.
+Here is a sample code (for clarity's sake, error checking is ignored):

-SOMAXCONN is a library constant defining the maximum acceptable value for the number of pending connections requests.
+SOMAXCONN is a library constant defining the highest supported value for the number of pending connections requests.